HDR-Ecosystem/hdr2024/content/practical/getting-here.md

 weight: 1000
 ---

+The University of Illinois is located in the twin cities of Champaign and Urbana (C-U) in east-central Illinois.
+C-U is situated about 140 miles south of Chicago, 125 miles west of Indianapolis, and 180 miles northeast of St. Louis.

+{{< figure src="images/locations/Midwest.png" alt="Midwest Map" >}}

 ## <span style="color:Orange">By Air</span>

 There is one airport serving Champaign-Urbana: The University of Illinois' Willard Airport.
 Located approximately 4 miles from Champaign-Urbana on US-45 south of Savoy, Illinois.
 Service provided by American Airlines.